Restaurant Brighton's guide to

 More Seafront Restaurants outside of Brighton

 Beach House Worthing is a delightful seafront venue in Worthing, offering a relaxed and inviting atmosphere.
 Unlike Brighton’s bustling scene, this café bar provides a tranquil setting with stunning views of the sea.
 Its alfresco area is perfect for enjoying summer vibes.
-Specialising in comfort foods like gourmet burgers, fish and chips and fresh seafood, Beach House also boasts a great selection of local ales.
+Specialising in comfort foods like gourmet burgers, Worthing seafront fish and chips and fresh seafood, Beach House also boasts a great selection of local ales.
 It’s the perfect spot for a laid-back meal with picturesque coastal views.

-Crabshack Worthing, situated on the seafront in Worthing, offers a relaxed, rustic dining experience with stunning ocean views.
+Crabshack restaurant in Worthing, situated on the seafront in Worthing, offers a relaxed, rustic dining experience with stunning ocean views.
 Its alfresco area is perfect for soaking up summer vibes.
 Specialising in fresh seafood, the venue is renowned for dishes like crab, prawns, and oysters, paired with a fine selection of wines and local beers.
 Notably, Crabshack has been voted Best Sussex Restaurant for two years running in the BRAVO Awards, making it a must-visit destination for seafood lovers.

 The restaurant at White Horses in Rottingdean is an excellent choice for a Sussex beachfront restaurant and hotel.
 Located just a walk along the undercliff to the pretty village of Rottingdean, this venue offers stunning sea views and a relaxed coastal atmosphere.
 The menu features a blend of classic British dishes and contemporary cuisine, with an emphasis on fresh, locally sourced seafood.
 With its picturesque setting and delicious offerings, White Horses is a standout destination that had to be included in our seafront guide.